coalton-lang/coalton-website/content/post/20220906-quantum-compiler.md

 #.(ALG 0 -2)
 ```

 As is to be expected at this point, functions on `Alg` are inferred appropriately.
+For example, consider this function which conjugates a number, i.e., flips the sign of the $\sqrt{2}$ part:

 ```lisp
 (define (algebraic-conjugate x)